gerpy/rp6-install/README.md

 In the provided presets, motion blur is handled by ```response-time.slang``` to take full advantage of 120Hz displays.
 Consequently, any similar options in the core should be disabled.
 To ensure perfect pixel geometry without introducing shimmering during scrolling, I have placed ```sharp-shimmerless.slang``` at the beginning of the shader chain.

-I have created two primary presets:
+I have created 3 primary presets:
-- [lcd-nolit.glsl](shaders/lcd-nolit.slangp) designed for consoles like the original Game Boy, which feature non-backlit reflective screens
+- [lcd-native-nolit.glsl](shaders/lcd-native-nolit.slangp) designed for consoles like the original Game Boy, which feature non-backlit reflective screens
-- [lcd-backlit.glsl](shaders/lcd-backlit.slangp) designed for consoles like the GBA (SP/Micro), which utilize backlit displays
+- [lcd-native-backlit.glsl](shaders/lcd-native-backlit.slangp) designed for consoles like the GBA (SP/Micro), which utilize backlit displays
+- [lcd-ssaa2x-backlit.glsl](shaders/lcd-ssaa2x-backlit.slangp) designed for 3D consoles like the PSP.
+This shader expects a x2 rendering from the core and downsamples to native resolution before rendering so a to antialias.

 For the backlit static parameters, use the following settings as a baseline: